List of Marvel Comics characters: T: Triage

+Triage (Christopher Muse) is a mutant character in Marvel Comics.
+First appearing in All-New X-Men #1 (November, 2012), he was created by Brian Bendis and Stuart Immonen.
+Triage is a mutant with the ability to manipulate the lifeforce of others, healing or resurrecting them.

+Triage was recruited by Cyclops as a student, forming a close bond with Tempus.
+He later was killed by the Office of National Emergency, who administered a lethal dose of a mutant "cure".
+He was resurrected on Krakoa and assisted the Marauders emergency response team.

-Trick Shot/Trickshot
+Trick Shot

 Trick Shot (sometimes spelled Trickshot) is the name of two characters appearing in American comic books published by Marvel Comics.

+Buck Chisholm

+Buck Chisholm first appeared in Solo Avengers #1 (December 1987) and was created by Tom DeFalco and Mark Bright.
+Trick Shot's introduction was a retroactive addition to the backstory of Clint Barton (Hawkeye), explaining how the character became a talented archer.
+Chisholm is an archer who worked in the Carson Carnival of Travelling Wonders and agreed to train Barton after losing a game of poker to Jacques Duquesne.

+Trick Shot in other media

+The Buck Chisholm incarnation of Trick Shot appears in the Avengers Assemble episode "Crime and Circuses", voiced by Travis Willingham.
+This version is a member of the Circus of Crime.

 Trump

 Trump (Carlton Sanders) is a character appearing in American comic books published by Marvel Comics.
 He first appeared in Daredevil #203 (February 1984) and was created by Steven Grant and Geof Isherwood.

 Born in Bartlesville, Oklahoma, Trump is a professional criminal and magician who uses illusions and parlor tricks to commit his crimes.
 He has also worked as a children's television host.
 While in Manhattan, he attempted to steal a shipment of guns for unnamed clients in the southwest.
 He encountered and was captured by Daredevil.
 Trump some time later interrupted a stage performance at a Manhattan comedy club attended by Steve Rogers and Rachel Leighton, and was unknowingly thwarted by Black Mamba.
-Trump was later seen among the various costumed criminals at AIM's Weapons Expo.

 Trump is an athletic man with no superhuman powers.
 He is a fair hand-to-hand combatant, but he generally avoids physical confrontation and employs weaponry when necessary.
 He is an expert at sleight-of-hand, and a skilled marksman.
 He has a college degree in drama, and has extensively studied clowning, illusions, bridge, and stage magic.

 Trump carries a cane which shoots pellets from one end, and has a taser (electrical "stun-tip") at the other.
 He wears a cape containing pouches with various tricks including decks of cards, nylon ribbons, metal rings, handcuffs, scarves, etc. He wears gloves with pockets containing a garrote and razor blades, and wears boots with hollow heels containing various lockpicking and escape tools.
 He also has a number of trained pigeons and tame rabbits.